 Next steps after scaling a business

 After scaling your business, there will be more moving parts within the company that you’ll need to manage.
-You may decide to move into a new role or implement training tools to bring staff members up to speed, Gallagher said.
+You may decide to move into a new role or implement training tools to bring staff members up to speed.

-Be sure to keep an eye on accounting and financial reporting within the larger organization, Gallagher said.
-With more people involved in the business, there’s a higher risk of things going wrong, he said.
+Be sure to keep an eye on accounting and financial reporting within the larger organization.
+With more people involved in the business, there’s a higher risk of things going wrong.

-It’s common for businesses to experience growing pains when scaling, Guzman said.
+It’s common for businesses to experience growing pains when scaling.
 You might feel a strain in your company culture, for instance.
 Employees who were around during the startup days may not like the structured environment of a bigger company.
-But you can’t run a large business without some of those corporate elements like a human resources department and workplace policies, Guzman said.
+But you can’t run a large business without some of those corporate elements like a human resources department and workplace policies.

-After scaling your business, it’s important to keep your expectations realistic, Guzman said.
+After scaling your business, it’s important to keep your expectations realistic.
 Some business owners are overly optimistic based on prior success, but it can take time to find your footing as a larger operation.